 Hammons earned Big Ten All-Freshman Team honors after finishing the season with averages of 10.6 points, 6.0 rebounds and 2.0 blocks per game.
 He led the Big Ten with an average of 2.3 blocks per contest in league play, and wrapped up the campaign ranked second on Purdue’s freshman charts in blocks (67), third in rebounds (204) and sixth in points (359).

-A year ago, Gary helped Kendall Stephens earn Big Ten All-Freshmen accolades after making 64 three-pointers, the most for a Big Ten freshman and the second most by a freshman in school history.
+Two years ago, Gary helped Kendall Stephens earn Big Ten All-Freshmen accolades after making 64 three-pointers, the most for a Big Ten freshman and the second most by a freshman in school history.

 Gary came to Purdue from two stints at Duquesne, where he spent the 2007-08 and 2010-11 seasons as an assistant coach, sandwiched around two seasons as head coach at Centenary.
 Gary resigned from his post at Centenary after the school announced in July 2009 that it would seek reclassification as an NCAA Division III member.